 “I got my first tattoo at 18 years old, but back then I wasn’t collecting [tattoos] as avidly as I am now and I wasn’t doing a lot of research before choosing a shop or artist.
 I would just go to the one or two shops I knew or tag along with friends who were getting tattooed.
 But even then, I felt the tattoo experience could be better, especially for people who look like me and who share my experience as a marginalized person.

-Why is there still so little representation of brown and dark skinned folks in the tattoo community?
+Why is there still so little representation of Black, Brown and other dark skinned folks in the tattoo community?

 What are some ways for tattoo artists and shops better support clients and artists of color?

 “Offer your time and space.
 It can be something as simple as offering your space and resources for free to tattoo artists of color.
 For example, if there’s a traveling artist of color coming from out of town and you’re a majority White tattoo studio, consider letting them use your space without taking a profit.
 You don’t have to take these Black artists’ money, especially if you have a massive shop and already make a ton of money.

 And if you’re a White tattooer with a majority White clientele who wants to show that you’re inclusive, willing, and able to tattoo people of color, again, consider offering your time for free.
 Offer to tattoo dark skinned folks for free and then commit to posting each tattoo to your Instagram or portfolio.”

 Your Instagram bio says you’re a tattoo consultant—can you explain who your primary clients are and what you help them with?

 “After launching Ink the Diaspora, I started getting approached by people about tattoos.
 They would ask if I was a tattoo artist, which at the time I wasn’t, so instead of tattooing them I’d offer to help find someone who could.
 That’s basically what I do—I’m providing people with a service that connects them to tattooers.